crcdng/flutter_shader_examples/README.md

 - pixelate: flutter_shaders, texture sampler from https://github.com/jonahwilliams/flutter_shaders/
 - lava:_flame flame engine, KodeLife start example

+to run, first add a platform, e.g. `flutter create --platforms=macos .` , then `flutter run`

 ## questions

 * MediaQuery.of(context).devicePixelRatio outside of flutter_shaders / AnimatedSampler?
 There, image size needs to be divided by it